 Parul's current Ph.D. research at K-State centers on exploring the impact of coated seed of cool-season turfgrass on storage, germination, and establishment.
 This innovative work has the potential to revolutionize the way we approach turfgrass management and maintenance.
 In pursuit of her Ph.D. in turfgrass science, Parul joined Dr. Ross Braun's Turfgrass lab in spring 2023.
 She has gained valuable experience through various programs and internships.
 She participated in the Rural Agricultural Work Experience (RAWE) Program, where she honed her problem-solving skills while working closely with farmers and growers.
 She also completed an internship program in Mushroom production at the HAIC Integrated Mushroom Research & Development Center in Haryana. |

-Emmanuel Nwachukwu is a Graduate Research Assistant in the Department of Horticulture and Natural Resources at Kansas State University.
-He has a Bachelors in Agricultural Science (major in Plant Health Management) from Michael Okpara University of Agriculture Umudike (MOUAU), Nigeria.
+Ammar is a Graduate Research Assistant in the Department of Horticulture and Natural Resources at Kansas State University.